 Hacks are a reality

 The idea that your highly-sensitive personal information could be hacked and distributed on the internet is terrifying, but it’s not at all uncommon.
 In fact, studies show that identity theft occurs every two seconds.
-As a company entrenched in Identity Protection, we’re here to tell you: you can’t control whether or not a breach will happen, but you can prepare and help safeguard to minimize the damage and headache.
+We’re here to tell you that while you can’t control whether or not a breach will happen, you can prepare and help safeguard to minimize the damage and headache.

 It can happen to anyone